ClintH/ixfx-docs/src/pages/data/generator.md

 // Counts up and down to 100 in 10s
 for (const v of Generators.pingPong(10, 0, 100)) {
   // 0, 10, 20 ...
 100, 90, 80 ...0, 10, 20 ...
-}
+  // Warning: infinite generator, make sure you `break` at some point }
 ```